Business and Human Rights Global Policy Advisor and Team Leader of B+HR Asia

 Nusrat is a lawyer by training with a master’s degree in Public International and Human Rights Law.
 She worked on UNDP’s Access to Justice programme and consulted the Ministry of Law & Justice of India as a Senior Legal Consultant on legal literacy and empowerment initiatives.
 Nusrat has also worked as a Human Rights Researcher with Amnesty International and a legal trainee with the UN International Criminal Tribunal for Rwanda.
 Nusrat is interested the translation of human rights research and advocacy into legal frameworks.

 Sagita has experience working on a wide range of development initiatives including reducing the impact of HIV/AIDS in the workplace and wider communities, children’s rights and business, water and sanitation, and government transparency and accountability.
 Prior to joining UNDP, she worked with UNAIDS, UNICEF, ChildFund International, the World Bank and USAID.
-She holds a master’s in Globalization and Development, and is passionate about promoting respect for human rights through responsible business initiatives.
+She holds a master’s in Globalization and Development.

 Inthavath recently joined UNDP as a Responsible Business Officer, supporting the IMPACT Biz project under the Governance Unit.
 Before joining UNDP, Inthavath worked as a Communications Consultant for the World Bank and interned in IOM, working on safe migration projects.
 In his new role, Inthavath will be contributing his knowledge and experience to coordinating fruitful engagement with businesses, governmental agencies and civil society organizations to ensure that issues regarding internal aspects of doing business such as human rights, diversity and inclusion, as well as external aspects such as environmental impacts are highlighted, discussed, and addressed.